italosiqueira/gol/README.markdown

 ## Building the project

 The project is a simple multi-module Maven project.
 To build the whole project, just run `mvn install` from the root directory.

+* Triggering a build in a Jenkins Server somewhere...